tlberglund/groovy-liquibase/README.md

 2. Create a new, throw away database and test your Liquibase change sets by running an update on this new database with the latest version of the Groovy DSL.
-This is important because of the deprecated items in the Groovy DSL, and because there are some subtle differences in the ways the Liquibase versions generate SQL.
-For example, adding a default value to a boolean column in MySql using ```defaultValue: "0"``` worked fine in Liquibase 2, but in Liquibase 3, it generates SQL that doesn't work for MySql;
-    ```defaultValueNumeric: 0``` needs to be used instead.
+This is important because of the deprecated items in the Groovy DSL, and because there are some subtle differences in the ways the different Liquibase versions generate SQL.
+For example, adding a default value to a boolean column in MySql using ```defaultValue: "0"``` worked fine in Liquibase 2, but in Liquibase 3, it generates SQL that doesn't work for MySql; ```defaultValueNumeric: 0``` needs to be used instead.
 Here is a tip to help find deprecation warnings: redirect stderr to a file.
 Most of what Liquibase tells you is on stderr, but not deprecation warnings.

-3. Once you are sure all of your change sets work with the latest Groovy DSL and Liquibase 3, clear
-    all checksums that were calculated by Liquibase 2 by using the ```clearChecksums```
-    command in all databases.
+3. Once you are sure all of your change sets work with the latest Groovy DSL and Liquibase 3, clear all checksums that were calculated by Liquibase 2 by using the ```clearChecksums``` command in all databases.

-4. Finally, run a ```changeLogSync``` on all databases to calculate new
+4. Finally, run a ```changeLogSync``` on all databases to calculate new checksums.
-    checksums.